artemis-sbs/sbs_utils/docs/_sources/consoledispatcher.rst.txt

 Example: Adding Comms to a class
 --------------------------------

-The best way to use the ConsoleDispatcher is to add comms to a :py:class:`~sbs_utils.spaceobject.SpaceObject` using the :py:meth:`~sbs_utils.consoledispatcher.MCommunications.comms_selected` and :py:class:`~sbs_utils.consoledispatcher.MCommunications` mixin class. and provide an implementation of  :py:meth:`~sbs_utils.consoledispatcher.MCommunications.comms_selected` and :py:meth:`~sbs_utils.consoledispatcher.MCommunications.comms_message`
+The best way to use the ConsoleDispatcher is to add comms to a :py:class:`~sbs_utils.spaceobject.SpaceObject` using the :py:class:`~sbs_utils.consoledispatcher.ConsoleDispatcher` and :py:class:`~sbs_utils.consoledispatcher.MCommunications` mixin class. and provide an implementation of  :py:meth:`~sbs_utils.consoledispatcher.MCommunications.comms_selected` and :py:meth:`~sbs_utils.consoledispatcher.MCommunications.comms_message` methods.

 To enable comms call :py:meth:`~sbs_utils.consoledispatcher.MCommunications.enable_comms`.
 This should be called after the SpaceObject has spawned and has an id.

 :py:meth:`~sbs_utils.consoledispatcher.MCommunications.enable_comms` takes a face description and it will set self.face_desc.

+You can use the faces module :doc:`faces` to get some face descriptions.

 This can be done on a non-player ship and a PlayerShip.
 The system will send the proper information.